bitcoin-sv/bsv-components-library/net/doc/README.md

 The *Custom* Handlers built-in in *JCL* are the following:

  * *Block Downloader*: This handler can get a list of Block hashes and download them from the Network.
-Depending on configuration, multiple blocks can be download in parallel, and the same Block can be re-try if something goes wroing, up to a limit of re-attempts.
+Depending on configuration, multiple blocks can be download in parallel, and the same Block can be re-tried if something goes wroing, up to a limit of re-attempts.
 This Handler also provides support for *BigBlocks*. that means that it can download *ANY* Block, regardless of its size (from MB to GB blocks).
 Different Events are also streamed so the App can be notified about the downloading and deserialization process.